captainalan/black-hole-tutorial/README.md

 <hr>
-I generated an HTML document for this document using `pandoc` and [this](https://gist.github.com/killercup/5917178) CSS sheet by killercup.
+I generated an HTML document for this document using `pandoc` and [this](https://gist.github.com/killercup/5917178) CSS sheet by killercup (with a couple small modifications).

 ```bash
 pandoc README.md -c pandoc.css -so index.html